Williamson County, Texas: Prehistoric

-Thrall flood
+1921 Thrall flood

-On September 9 and 10, 1921, the remnants of a hurricane moved over Williamson County.
+On September 9-10, 1921, the remnants of a hurricane moved over Williamson County.
 The center of the storm became stationary over Thrall, a small farming town in eastern Williamson County, dropping a storm total of 39.7 in of rain in 36 hours.
 The 24-hour rainfall total ending 7 am on September 10, 1921 (38.2 in) at a U.S. Weather Bureau station in Thrall remains the national official 24-hour rainfall record.
 Thrall's rainfall was 23.4 in during 6 hours, 31.8 in during 12 hours, and 36.4 in during 18 hours.
 Eighty-seven people drowned in and near Taylor, and 93 in Williamson County.
 This storm caused the most deadly floods in Texas, with a total of 215 fatalities.

-1997 tornado outbreak
+1997 Tornado outbreak

 On May 27, 1997, Williamson County was hit by the worst tornado outbreak in county history.
 The 1997 Central Texas tornado outbreak caused 20 tornadoes including an F-5 (the strongest rating used for tornadoes on the Fujita scale), which remains the only F-5 to strike Williamson County.
 The F-5 tornado killed 27 people and completely destroyed the Double Creek Estates neighborhood in the city of Jarrell, Texas, located in far northern Williamson County.
 Another strong tornado, an F-3, struck Cedar Park, killing one person.
 Two F-2 tornadoes also struck Williamson County.
 The outbreak cost the county over $190 million in damages and a total of 30 fatalities.